-If the student has withdrawn or failed to re-register, the sanctions will take effect immediately upon re-admission, or sooner if appropriate, as determined by OSRR.
+If the student has withdrawn or failed to re-register, the sanctions will take effect immediately upon re-admission, or sooner if appropriate, as determined by OSC.

-603.60 Appeal of Student Conduct Decision, Administrative Action, or Unilateral Action
+603.60 Appeal of Student Conduct Decision, Administrative Action or Unilateral Action

-- A. After receiving written notice of a sanction(s), action(s), or decisions(s), the student may appeal OSRR's decision only if all of the following requirements are met: - a.
-The appeal is in writing. - b.
-The appeal is expressly based upon one of the grounds specified in section 607.20 below. - c.
-The appeal is received by OSRR by the stated deadline.
+A. After receiving written notice of a sanction(s), action(s), or decisions(s), the student may appeal OSC's decision only if all of the following requirements are met: a) the appeal is in writing, b) the appeal is expressly based upon one of the grounds specified in section 607.20 below, c) the appeal is received by OSC by the stated deadline.
 The deadline shall not be more than seven days from the issuance of the written notification of the sanction.
-After the Office of Student Rights and Responsibilities receives the appeal, an appeal officer will be appointed.
+After the Office of Student Conduct receives the appeal, an appeal officer will be appointed.

 A meeting to discuss the appeal will be attended by the student and the appointed appeal officer.
 All matters considered at this meeting will pertain only to the stated basis for the appeal.
-The appeal will be granted or denied based upon:

-- a.
-Whether the decision lacks substantial basis to support the findings. - b.
-Whether there is incongruity between the proposed sanction and findings. - c.
-Whether there was unfairness in the hearing procedure. - d.
-If there is newly discovered important evidence.
+The appeal will be granted or denied based upon: a) whether the decision lacks substantial basis to support the findings, b) whether there is incongruity between the proposed sanction and findings, c) whether there was unfairness in the hearing procedure, or d) if there is newly discovered important evidence.